-Our doctors perform an average of eight surgeries a week in our modern surgery suite.
+Our doctors perform an average of twelve surgeries a week in our modern surgery suite.

-Our fully-equipped modern surgical suite houses the most up to date anesthesia and surgical equipment, allowing our doctors to provide many orthopedic and soft tissue surgical services.
+Our fully-equipped surgical suite houses the most up to date anesthesia and surgical equipment, allowing our doctors to provide many orthopedic and soft tissue surgical services.
 Scroll down to see a list of our most common surgeries.

 Our highly trained registered veterinary technicians help ensure your pet's safety and comfort before, during and after surgery.

-After surgery, patients will be moved to our treatment room where technicians and doctors can keep a close eye on them.
-We also provide laser therapy to reduce inflammation and pain, and to allow for a smoother, quicker recovery.
+After surgery, patients will be moved to our treatment room where technicians and doctors can keep a close eye on them while they recover.
+We also provide cold laser therapy to reduce inflammation and pain, and to allow for a smoother, quicker recovery.

 In addition, we offer laparoscopic surgery, a technique known as Minimally Invasive Surgery (MIS).
 The benefits of this procedure include greatly reducing surgical pain and speeding recovery time.
 This is due to decreasing the size of the incision to approximately 1/2 in., which allows for less cutting of muscle and other tissue.

 Our doctors also have a cardiologist with whom they can consultant for problem cases.

 If your pet is to be anesthetized, rest assured that advances in anesthesia and surgery have made routine procedures relatively safe.
 Nevertheless, occasional problems can arise due to pre-existing conditions not evident during routine pre-anesthetic examinations.
 To avoid these problems, we require all pets be screened prior to anesthesia by means of the following laboratory tests:

 ALT (liver), ALKP (gall bladder/liver), BUN (kidney), CREA (kidney), GLU (diabetes, infection), TP (intestine, liver function), Red Cell Count (anemia), White Cell Count (Infection, disease), Platelet Count and Clotting Time (clotting ability).